Skip to Content

 • An irrevocable trust includes assets outside the reach of estate taxes and probate that the grantor cannot change.
 This means that once an irrevocable trust is enacted, it cannot be changed even by the grantor.

 Some people may use trusts to avoid probate and to keep their affairs private.
-Whether you intend to draft a will or set up a trust, always consult with an experienced estate planning attorney.
+Whether you intend to draft a will or set up a trust, always consult with an experienced estate planning lawyer near me.

 Why You Need an Experienced Estate Planning Attorney